Ashishkumar-hub/HR-Analytics-Tableau/README.md

 3. After that you'll have the data in your database. then we can connect with tableau providing the id passward and proceed ahead.

-4. Final step : once you tableau is connected to MtSQL just open the tableu file to see the dashboards.
+4. Final step : once you tableau is connected to MySQL just open the tableu file to see the dashboards.

 ## DASHBOARDS CREATED : Total 5 dashboards were created